Business & Society Institute Teaching

 Changemaking Nextgen Leaders

 The institute's Social Enterprise Fellows Program recognizes undergraduate and graduate students demonstrating both a deep interest in social and environmental impact and commitment to Institute’s core focus areas.
-Fellows access hands-on education, exposure and experiences to develop their capabilities as next generation changemakers in a variety of careers and industries.
+Fellows have access hands-on education, exposure and experiences to develop their capabilities as next generation changemakers in a variety of careers and industries.

 Program Benefits

-- Career coaching and mentorship through Executives in Residence and faculty/staff
+- Career coaching and mentorship through Executives-in-Residence and faculty/staff

 - Cohort-based learning events and activities